 Santorini has long been considered the most beautiful Greek island– and easily the one with the most cosmopolitan appeal.
 As a result, Santorini’s best restaurants are those that bring together both outstanding culinary prowess and incredible views.

 Long, leisurely meals are a whole vibe in Santorini.
 Having a sunset dinner is a quintessential experience on the island, which is especially lovely on a warm summer night.
 Like Maui, Santorini is known for its epic sunsets.
-Thus, having a sunset dinner in Santorini is a bucket list life experience.
+This is why having a sunset dinner in Santorini is such a bucket list life experience.

 Sipping wine over shrimp and mezze during golden hour is absolutely fabulous.
 Or, dine on warm grape leaves and decadent lobster pasta after dark.
 The experiences are myriad and the wine flows freely to those who want it.
 And don’t even get us started on the baklava, feta cheese, and calamari!

 Below, we spotlight the best restaurants in Santorini with a particular focus on those with wonderful views.
 Bookmark this page for easy reference during your trip, as good restaurants on Santorini are sometimes hard to come by.

 Santorini, moreover, isn’t really known for its dining scene– at least it hasn’t been, historically.
 It’s more about the view and the experience than the food– but if you know where to go, I promise you can have the best of both worlds.
 That’s where this convenient restaurant guide comes into play.
 Use it.

 Scroll down to read more about the best restaurants in Santorini, Greece (in no particular order).
 They’re all special in their own ways.
 Enjoy the view!

 Ombra Restaurant (For Lovely Sunsets, Mojito Prawns + Perfect Local Dip Appetizer)